-Cloud accounting allows organisations to access their financials online.
+Cloud accounting allows organizations to access their financials online.
 Instead of IT managing their own on-premise software, burdens like maintenance, updates and more belong to a third party.
-This technology is capable of revolutionising operations, streamlining accounting and saving valuable time and money.
+This technology is capable of revolutionizing operations, streamlining accounting and saving valuable time and money.

 What is QuickBooks Online

 Developed by Intuit, QuickBooks Online is bookkeeping software designed to alleviate the accounting workload, including invoicing, managing BAS and more.

 Instead of having to purchase and install software and hardware, QuickBooks Online only requires a high-speed internet connection and standard internet browser.
 The result is a more efficient, mobile workforce that works from any device and any location.
 Organizations using QuickBooks Online can collaborate with accountants or business partners seamlessly, knowing data is protected by enterprise-level security.

 Every organization needs accurate financial data to be successful.
 QuickBooks Online gives business owners the power to generate a true representation of the company’s financial position at a moment’s notice, ensuring high performance and swift incident resolution.

 An organization’s productivity shouldn’t be diminished by a travelling or ill-equipped workforce.
 QuickBooks upgrade enables swift and easy access to an organization’s data, regardless of time, place or device.

 When employees have to scamper between the office and appointments for downloads or uploads, they’re wasting time and money.
 QuickBooks Online provides centralized access to information, updated in real time.
 Unsurprisingly, a survey by QuickBooks found 83% of QuickBooks Online users called this their favorite feature.

 Automatic syncing occurs across desktops, tablets and phones, propagating changes to data throughout the system.
 For example, changing the sales tax rate in one place updates all sales records.